Elle était si jolie

-"Elle était si jolie" (/fr/; "She Was So Pretty") was the entry in the Eurovision Song Contest 1963, performed in French by Alain Barrière.
+"Elle était si jolie" (/fr/; "She Was So Pretty") is a song written by Alain Barrière and A. Migiani, and performed by Barrière himself.
+It in the Eurovision Song Contest 1963.

 The song was performed eleventh on the night (following 's Esther Ofarim with "T'en va pas" and preceding 's José Guardiola with "Algo prodigioso").
 At the close of voting, it had received 25 points, placing 5th in a field of 16.

 The song is a ballad, with Barrière reminiscing about a girl he used to know and how pretty she was.
 Her beauty was apparently so much that he could not love her.
 Barrière also recorded the song in German and Italian, as "Du gingst fort ohne Abschied" and "Era troppo carina" respectively.
 The song was well received in Latin America, particularly in Chile.

 It was succeeded as French representative at the 1964 contest by Rachel with "Le Chant de Mallory".

 Dragan Stojnić version

 Dragan Stojnić, a Yugoslav chanson singer, released a cover version of the song in 1965 with lyrics in Serbo-Croatian, entitled "Bila je tako lijepa".
 The song was released on the EP of the same name, becoming a major hit in Yugoslavia.